The Shark and Ray Touch Tank will be closed on Wednesday, September 27, for routine exhibit maintenance.

-- The Olympic Coast National Marine Sanctuary is home to a large variety of sea birds, marine mammals, fishes, and invertebrates, including the giant Pacific octopus.
+- The Olympic Coast National Marine Sanctuary is home to a large variety of seabirds, marine mammals, fishes, and invertebrates, including the largest known species of octopus, the giant Pacific octopus.

 - Aquarium educators are often present to provide in-depth information about this important ecosystem and other marine protected areas (MPAs).
 Feel free to ask them if you have any questions!